sixfortyseven/dynamic-access-control-model/README.md

-# Dynamic Access Control Model
+# Predictive Analytics for Security System Optimization

 > **Based on User Access Behavior in IoT Environment**